Matii96/rental-system/README.md

 ## Description

 Production-ready basic managment system for items (currently movies and books) rental using [Nest.js](https://nestjs.com) and [Nx workspace](https://nx.dev).
 Built as a case-study of complex problems related to distributed microservices systems and solutions for them.
+The project is still in progress tho most of functionalities are completed.

 ## Requirements